isomerpages/mlaw-acd/_information-for-regulated-dealers/0-registration.md

 Please refer to the [PSPM Act](https://sso.agc.gov.sg/Acts-Supp/7-2019/Published/20190313?DocDate=20190313) for the official definitions.
 If you are not certain whether you are required to register, you can seek legal advice.<br>

-## Register Now!
-Lower Application Fee before 31 May 2019!
+## Register now!
+Lower application fee before 31 May 2019!
 * You may apply to be registered as a regulated dealer using the [LicenceOne portal](https://licence1.business.gov.sg/web/frontier/home). **Submit your application by 31 May 2019 for a lower application fee of S$70!**
 * You will need to log in to LicenceOne using [your CorpPass account](https://licence1.business.gov.sg/web/frontier/help/corppass-in-licenceone) (for businesses) or [your SingPass account](https://licence1.business.gov.sg/web/frontier/help/how-to-access-the-system-) (for individuals).
 If you do not have a CorpPass account, you may sign up for one [here](https://www.corppass.gov.sg/corppass/common/findoutmore).
 Your CorpPass Administrator should also create CorpPass User Accounts for your LicenceOne users and select "Ministry of Trade's LicenceOne" during account creation.
 * Regulated dealers with no registered business entities overseas or in Singapore may [register for a LicenceOne ID on the LicenceOne Portal](https://licence1.business.gov.sg/web/frontier/help/registration-for-foreigners-without-singpass).